Orckestra/orc-shared/docs/components.md

 A styled input field to be used in place of `<input>`.
 Takes the same props as this element and should be used as a replacement of it.
 Avoid using this for checkboxes, instead use the `Checkbox` component.

+## InternetExplorerWarningMessage

+Renders nothing on any browser except Internet Explorer, where it shows a full-screen modal telling the user to switch to a supported browser (with icons/links for Chrome, Firefox, Edge, Safari, Opera).
+Detects IE via `window.MSInputMethodContext`/`document.documentMode`.

 ## List

 - `columnDefs`: An array of objects, each describing one column in the table.